-American Composers Orchestra returns to the Sharp Theatre with special guests Rossen Milanov (conductor), Sharon Isbin (guitar), Meaghan Burke (vocals & cello), David Tinervia (baritone), and R. Luke DuBois (video), for evening of works by current composers known for stretching the limits of new classical music.
-Featuring world premieres from Bright Sheng, Nina C. Young, and Carlos Simon alongside a classic by John Corgliano.
+American Composers Orchestra, with special guests Rossen Milanov (conductor), Sharon Isbin (guitar), Rehanna Thelwell (narrator), David Tinervia (baritone), and R. Luke DuBois (video), presents an evening of works by contemporary composers.
+Featuring premieres from Bright Sheng (New York premiere), Nina C. Young (world premiere), and Carlos Simon (world premiere) alongside a guitar concerto by John Corigliano.

 Program (Order subject to change)